lbologna/hbp-sp6-guidebook/_sources/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst.txt

 From the **top** you are able to: |view_simulation_top|

 -  ``Filter`` by *Title*, *Status*, *Supercomputer*, *Project*
+-  ``Import Simulation`` providing the full path to simulation folder on that HPC
 -  ``Launch Simulation``: this goes back to *Configure and Launch simuation* page